frezamajithia/taskleaf-app-gabe-freza/README.md

 ### Key Features

 - **User Authentication:** Secure registration and login with JWT tokens, plus Google OAuth 2.0 integration
+  - Password reset functionality for email/password accounts (users who signed up with email and password can reset their password via a secure link; users who signed up with Google should use "Continue with Google" to log in, as their authentication is managed by Google)
+  - Demo mode displays the reset link directly on screen for testing purposes, since no email service is configured
 - **Task Management:** Full CRUD operations with priority levels, categories, and due dates
+  - Bulk selection mode for managing multiple tasks at once
+  - Batch operations: mark complete, delete selected tasks
 - **Calendar Integration:**
   - Visual calendar with month, week, and day views
+  - Pill-style view switcher for seamless navigation between calendar views
   - Google Calendar two-way synchronization
   - Create, edit, and delete calendar events
   - Recurring events support (daily, weekly, monthly, yearly) with Google Calendar sync
+  - Recurring events display up to 6 months ahead and 6 months back from the current date
   - Event hover tooltips for quick preview
+  - Note: Google Calendar events are read-only within TaskLeaf; to edit or delete them, use Google Calendar directly
 - **Notification System:**
   - Toast notifications for user actions (task/event create, update, delete)
   - Persistent notification bell with notification history